am-kantox/finitomata/README.md

 - `on_enter/2` — optional
 - `on_exit/2` — optional
 - `on_terminate/1` — optional
+- `on_timer/2` — optional

 All the callbacks do have a default implementation, that would perfectly handle transitions having a single _to_ state and not requiring any additional business logic attached.

 Upon start, it moves to the next to initial state and sits there awaiting for the _transition request_.
 Then it would call an `on_transition/4` callback and move to the next state, or remain in the current one, according to the response.

-Upon reachiung a final state, it would terminate itself.
+Upon reaching a final state, it would terminate itself.
 The process keeps all the history of states it went through, and might have a payload in its state.

 ### Example